daniel-wrench/snap-research-template/README.md

 ```

 ## Project Structure
 *Recommended: change based on your specific files.
-For example, you may also want a `models/` or `notebooks/` folder.*
+For example, you may also want a `models/` or `notebooks/` folder.
+(If you are inside `notebooks/` you will likely want to put `sys.path.append(os.path.abspath(".."))` at the start of your notebook, so that you can import funcs from `scripts/`*

 ```
 .